Teenlife

 Freshman retention rate

 As many as one in three first-year students don’t return for sophomore year.
 The reasons run the gamut from family problems and loneliness to academic struggles and a lack of money.
 If schools you’re considering have a low freshman retention rate, there’s a reason.
-Some colleges do a great job of taking care of their freshmen; some don’t.
+Some colleges do a great job of caring for their freshmen; some don’t.

 Graduation rate